mikron-ia/rpg-hub/README.md

 * `User` - as the name suggests, this is the user, i.e. person accessing the hub; no further explanation should be needed

-Other components serve only auxiliary roles and are not directly editable.
+Other components serve auxiliary roles only and are not directly editable.

-Use of most components is optional; for example, an `Epic` can be conceivably run with use of `Recap`s and `Game`s only or just with `Character` gallery.
-There are, of course, limits to that - for example,`Group` functionality is limited without any `Character`s.
+Use of most components is optional; for example, an `Epic` can be conceivably run with the use of `Recap`s and `Game`s only or just with `Character` gallery.
+There are, of course, limits to that - for example, the `Group` functionality is limited (but not unusable) without any `Character`s.
 Still, most elements can be used entirely independently of each other.

 ## Attributions